DDoS/GameStore/README.md

 # Todo:
 - For Shao Kun: There's a exist() function inside Register.pl script that needs to talk to database in order to check if user is already registered.
 Finish this part.

+# Building and publishing

+Clone this repo to your McGill CS account and setup and empty public_html folder following the instructions provided by McGill.
+Then in the root of the project, run

+    make

+This will compile the C file.
+Then do

+    make publish

+This will move all the project files to public_html in the correct structure and set the permissions.
+You should now be able to access the website using the regular URL for student websites.
+To clean up the binaries, use

+    make clean

 # Demo
 [Here]